 During an election, the names and contact information for the Returning Officers will be available on this site.

 If eligible voters are missed during enumeration, they can have their names added to the voters list during Revision.
-Revision is held at Returning Offices and other locations immediately following enumeration.
+Revision is held at Local Election Offices and other locations immediately following enumeration.
 Bring a driver's license or two other pieces of identification to have your name added to the voters list.
 You can also have a revising agent visit your home.

 Eligible voters who were missed at enumeration and did not have their names added at revision can still vote.
 They can swear an oath at the voting place, either during advance voting or on election day.

 During the 2011 election, 710,590 voters were added to the list during enumeration.
 An additional 40,185 names were added during revision and 26,279 voters swore on to the list at voting stations.

 Eligible voters wishing to run as candidates must submit nomination papers to the Returning Officer by 1:00 pm on Nomination Day.
 To be accepted, nomination papers must include the signatures of at least 100 eligible voters who live in the electoral division in which the candidate is running.